Jash-2000/Autonomous-Navigation-of-Self-Balancing-Segway/README.md

  * How to Use a Kalman Filter in Simulink.
 (2018, October 4).
 How to Use a Kalman Filter in Simulink - [File Exchange - MATLAB Central](https://in.mathworks.com/matlabcentral/fileexchange/69004-how-to-use-a-kalman-filter-in-simulink?s_eid=PSM_15028)
  * State Estimation Using Time-Varying Kalman Filter - MATLAB & Simulink - MathWorks India.
 (2021).
 [MathWorks](https://in.mathworks.com/help/control/getstart/estimating-states-of-time-varying-systems-using-kalman-filters.html).
+ *  How to Use an Extended Kalman Filter in Simulink.
+(2018, October 4).
+How to Use an Extended Kalman Filter in Simulink - File Exchange - MATLAB Central. https://in.mathworks.com/matlabcentral/fileexchange/69005-how-to-use-an-extended-kalman-filter-in-simulink?s_eid=PSM_15028
+ *  Becker, A. (2018).
+Online Kalman Filter Tutorial.
+Kalman Filter Tutorial. https://www.kalmanfilter.net/alphabeta.html
  *

  4. Path Planning and Ambient Intelligence